FOUNDATION

 After my time at Miss Julie’s, I was hooked.
 I loved plays; I found the make-believe aspect to be thrilling.
 Most of all, I loved the people.
 I always found (and still find) the people in the theatre to be among the most generous, supportive, and accepting people around.
 I soon enrolled in Summer School for the Performing Arts, a six-week intensive run by the director of our town’s high school theatre department.
 The first day, my mom had to basically push me through the door.
 I wasn’t sure I would like it.
 I came home from the first day beaming, and I couldn’t wait to go back.
 So, I kept going back, year after year.
 I attended that summer program for the next ten years.

-As a young boy, I was constantly told that I was “mature for my age.”
-Many people thought it came naturally, bu I knew it was due to my upbringing in the theatre.
+As a young kid, I was constantly told that I was “mature for my age.”
+Many people thought it came naturally, but I knew it was due to my upbringing in the theatre.
 I felt like a sponge, soaking up everything I could possibly learn about the way people behave.
 I learned about history and conflict and relationships.
 Thus began my life in the arts.

 My four years at Boston University were exactly what I wanted them to be.
 I was pushed more than I had ever been, and I began valuable friendships and collaborations.
 After four years, I can confidently say that Bost University taught me everything that I wanted to know and more.
 The classwork was rigorous, my professors challenged me in a safe and healthy manner, and I had the opportunity to perform in some amazing productions: Tony Kushner’s Angels in America, Sarah Ruhl’s Eurydice, and Andrew Bovell’s When The Rain Stop Falling were among my favorites.